Requirements for Admission to the Graduate Jazz Degree Programs

 Vocalists: If currently studying voice, include a vocalise at the beginning of tape.
 Performance should demonstrate ability to scat as well as understanding of the lyric.

-- Submit a portfolio of compositions and/or arrangements that show a variety of styles and instrumentation (big band, chamber, vocal, orch, etc).
-Jazz repertoire is essential but other styles are encouraged as well.
-If possible, recordings of the work should be submitted.
-MIDI recordings are acceptable as well.
+- Jazz repertoire is essential but other styles are encouraged as well.
+MIDI recordings are acceptable.
 Please exclude any extended improvisation sections.